|

 fill out the related right-time and right-reasons worksheets.

-Then compare and discuss your findings together
+Then discuss your findings together

 Check a trait as "true"